sydasif/nornir-lab/README.md

-# Nornir - Python Network Automation
+# Getting Started with Nornir for Python Network Automation

 Nornir is a Python library designed for network automation tasks.
 It allows Network Engineers to manage and automate their network devices using Python.
 Unlike tools like Ansible that use domain-specific languages, Nornir leverages the full power of Python, providing more flexibility and control over your automation scripts.